 Sharing between a majority of SRS satellites and MSS satellites is expected to be feasible but will generally require some off-pointing of MSS antennas from the rim of the Earth.
 The SRS satellite would need full protection from MSS transmissions in case of rare but very critical mission phases such as Earth-fly.bys or sample returns, where excessive interference could result in a loss of the mission.
 Hence MSS satellites would be required to interrupt operations on the affected frequencies.
 In this case MSS satellites would have to interrupt their operation during launch, LEOP, Earth fly-by, and sample return phases of the SRS missions (when they operate below the GSO) on the affected frequency channel.
 This would require procedures whereby the notifying administration of the SRS mission has to contact the notifying administrations of all respective MSS operators to ensure that affected MSS channels are switched off.

-EESS passive sensors in accordance with provision5.458of RR are currently not operated in this frequency band.
+EESS passive sensors in accordance with RR No.5.458are currently not operated in this frequency band.
 Current and planned passive sensors would operate below 7 100 MHz and hence MSS operations above 7 100 MHz would not cause excessive interference to those sensors.

-Current CEPT view (April 2010):For the above reasons, CEPT proposesa NOC in the frequency band 7145 - 7235 MHz for new MSS allocations
+CEPT view:For the above reasons, CEPT proposesa NOC in the frequency band 7145 - 7235 MHz for new MSS allocations

 Frequency band7235-7250 MHz